ethereum/EIPs/EIPS/eip-draft_described_data.md

 Output:
   // Optional; this could check the committment exists?
 Would break pre-signing transactions though
   // Can do sanity checks on duration, price, etc.
-  Description String: 'Register the name "ricmoo.eth" for 3 months for 1.25 DAI (up to 0.123 ether will be converted at the market price).'
+  Description String: 'text/plain;Register the name "ricmoo.eth" for 3 months for 1.25 DAI (up to 0.123 ether will be converted at the market price).'
   Described Data:     0x85f6d155 @TODO

 Signing: